 Iodides, where iodine is in the negative one oxidation state, are often white but can have a variety of colors.
 Silver iodide is more of a dull light yellow, while lead iodide looks like beautiful yellow gold platelets, as you can see in the golden rain experiment.
 Mercury (II) iodide and Tin (IV) iodide are both a nice looking orangish-red.

 Elemental iodine is neutral and possesses an oxidation state of 0.
-However, when present in a compound, iodine can possess different oxidation states and is considered a strongly acidic oxide.
-In its compounds, the most common oxidation state is -1, which is seen in iodide, I–.
-It is also seen in states of +7, +5, +3, and +1.
+However, iodine can possess different oxidation states and is considered a strongly acidic oxide when present in a compound.
+In its compounds, the most common oxidation state is -1, which occurs in iodide, I-.
+Iodine is also observed in oxidation states of +7, +5, +3, and +1.